flash-dunder/PIC16F-CapSense/README.md

 * Perhaps for applications where initial ADC noise can be a problem, the ADC can be put into a digital output ground 0 after the for-loop.

-* The number of iterations of the for-loop can help to "increase sensitivity" but I think hardware mostly determins the capacitance change values.
+* The number of iterations of the for-loop can help to "increase sensitivity" but I think hardware mostly determines the capacitance value changes.

 * Generalization of C function for any ADC channel is possible, but dependent on PIC16F variant.
 Might not be worth the time.